-Refer to Table 1 that shows that a 1,100-pound horse can produce 0.910 ft3 of manure per day.
+Refer to Table 1 that shows how much manure can be produced per day.
 Realistically, consider how manure will be managed or removed (every month, every six months, or every year).
 Then build a structure to the appropriate (or even excess of 20%) volume carrying capacity.

-Capacity needed = Number of horses (0.910 ft3) Number of days before removed
+Capacity needed = Number of each animal species (cubic ft produced) Number of days before removed